The Costly Mistake

 Clients sometimes pull a total cost out of thin air.
 Without understanding the intricacies, they decide the cleanup project can quickly be completed and cap the job’s total amount.
-As a result, they expect a low bill.Your hourly rate puts you and your client at odds.
+As a result, they expect a low bill.The hourly rate for your #accounting services is unfair to you and your clients.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Then they’re shocked when you send them the final invoice.
 And now, you defend your work and negotiate your fee.
 How much have you written off over the years?

 Your highest value occurs before you start the work.
 Once the job is done, it loses value.
 Consider driving a new car off the lot.
 The car’s value depreciates before the ink dries on the contract.
 Receiving payment before you do the work applies to your accounting services, too.

 All of this can easily be remedied.
 A solution exists.